My Brother Charlie

 Ellen Outside the Lines

-A coming-of-age book about Ellen, a thirteen year old girl who is on the autism spectrum.
+A coming-of-age book about Ellen, a thirteen year old girl who is on the spectrum.
 For most of her life, she's been able to stick with a fairly routine schedule that helps her feel organized and in control.
 She's had one best friend, Laurel, who has always been there through difficult social situations.
 As the girls grow older, Laurel makes new friends and Ellen is left feeling lost and alone.
 When their private school hosts a trip to Spain, Ellen finds herself opening up to new friendships, coming to terms with her own sexuality, and learning how to view the world in a less binary fashion.
 Lots of sensitive topics are covered in this gentle novel about self-acceptance.

 Anybody Here Seen Frenchie?